 Friends, it was my own private grief that was the hardest to deal with.
 I don’t mean grief that I was losing my child.
 It was never an option that I wouldn’t love them unconditionally, nor was it that I thought they were fundamentally different.
 The grief was over my own expectations and the future I thought I saw for them.
 All my plans, what we as a society expect will happen, had to change.
 I cried a lot about what the future held.
 Was my child, was I, going to miss out on future grandkids?
 A father-daughter dance at a wedding?
 That I no longer had a daughter but the rather cold-sounding “child”?
 There was a night I cried gasping sobs on Brent’s shoulder until there were no more tears.
 And when I had let the grief out, I was able to get up and start learning.

 I watched, read, and listened to everything I could get my hands on to help me understand what this “nonbinary” meant.
 I joined parent groups on social media.
 I saw a therapist.
 I talked and talked with friends.
-I asked my awesome kid lots of impertinent questions, and they were so patient with me.
+After all my private grieving and learning, I eventually asked my awesome kid lots of impertinent questions, and they were so patient with me.
 It was a PROCESS!

 And I learned that they had always felt this way, had never understood why the boy and girl cousins were separated for activities.
 I learned that they never wanted a father-daughter dance but loved the idea of a family dance.
 I learned that in telling us their truth, they had become more vibrant, more present with us, more open, talkative, and joyful.
 They had become even more themself, more and more my child.